 Despite, levels of obesity in the UK, evidence reviewing dietary intake for women (aged 19-64 years old) in the UK National Diet and Nutrition Survey, reports overall sub-optimal diets with many women not consuming the recommended daily intake of fruit and vegetables, dietary fibre and omega-3-Fatty Acids; whilst intake of sugars and saturated fatty acids are too high [18].
 Moreover, with reference to specific micronutrients, such as iron, intake is also lower than recommended.
-If this data is considered in the context of women within reproductive age, dietary intakes during pregnancy may remain sub-optimal or indeed decline further, given the increase in nutrient requirements of the mother and foetus during pregnancy.
+If this data is considered in the context of women within reproductive age, dietary intakes during pregnancy may remain sub-optimal or indeed decline further, given the increase in nutrient requirements of the mother and fetus during pregnancy.
 Deficiencies can negatively impact the health of the mother and the baby.
-Research examining diet of pregnant women has increased in recent years and does indeed suggest issues in energy balance and nutrient intakes, with energy requirements being derived mainly from fat and protein with large contributions from saturated fat and sugar but with significantly lower intakes of dietary fibre, influencing maternal BMI and GWG but also increasing maternal metabolic stress and the risk for obesity in the offspring [19] [17](Diemert, 2016 #70)(Sen, 2012 #8).
+Research examining the diet of pregnant women has increased in recent years and does indeed suggest issues in energy balance and nutrient intakes, with energy requirements being derived mainly from fat and protein with large contributions from saturated fat and sugar but with significantly lower intakes of dietary fibre, influencing maternal BMI and GWG but also increasing maternal metabolic stress and the risk for obesity in the offspring [19] [17].
 Further to this, intakes of micronutrients are known to influence pregnancy outcomes and neonatal health.
-Folate is found in green leafy vegetables and citrus fruits and is essential for cell division, protein synthesis and neurotransmitters in embryonic and fetal growth and development.
-Deficiencies are linked to neural tube defects and insufficient intakes to impaired neurological development [20](SACN, 2017 #617).
-Iodine can be derived from seafood and fortified foods and is required for cognitive development, deficiencies can lead to a range of outcomes from mild cognitive impairments to endemic cretinism [21](SACN, 2014 #615).
+Folate, found in green leafy vegetables and citrus fruits, is essential for cell division, protein synthesis and neurotransmitters in embryonic and fetal growth and development.
+Deficiencies are linked to neural tube defects and insufficient intakes to impaired neurological development [20].
+Iodine, derived from seafood, fortified foods and milk is required for cognitive development.
+Deficiencies can lead to a range of outcomes from mild cognitive impairments to endemic cretinism [21].
 Iron deficiency anaemia is associated with low birth weight (LBW) or small for gestational age (SGA) infants, pre-term deliveries and abnormal psychomotor development and impaired cognitive function as well as increased risk of maternal infection [22].
-Low maternal calcium status and low dietary intakes increase the risk for hypertensive disorders of pregnancy and LBW and vitamin D, required for maintaining calcium homeostasis and optimising bone health, also plays an essential role in glucose metabolism, immune function, inflammation and regulation of gene transcription and expression [22](Mousa, 2019 #609).
-However, research is limited, especially those evaluating the quality of diet for pregnant women living with obesity (Baird, 2016 #23), [23](Blumfield, 2012 #485), [24](Cahill, 2010 #482).
-[25][26]
+Low maternal calcium status and low dietary intakes increase the risk for hypertensive disorders of pregnancy and LBW and vitamin D, required for maintaining calcium homeostasis and optimising bone health, also plays an essential role in glucose metabolism, immune function, inflammation and regulation of gene transcription and expression [22].
+However, research evaluating the quality of diet for pregnant women living with obesity, is limited.
+Notable studies are the Australian WATCH study [23] and Motivations to eat and diet quality study [24].
+Studies evaluating intakes of specific supplements such as vitamin D [25], [26].

-Many studies are aimed at reducing risks, i.e. gestational diabetes, associated with GWG and obesity [27] [28](Bruno, 2017 #17) [29](Flynn, 2016 #25) (Harrison, 2013 #15[30])(Hawkins, 2015 #14) via lifestyle interventions or reducing GWG [31] [32](Birdsall, 2009 #224) [33](Bogaerts, 2013 #18) (Boyle, 2016 #69)
+Most studies are aimed at reducing risks, i.e., gestational diabetes, associated with GWG and obesity [27] [28] [29] [30] via lifestyle interventions or reducing GWG [31] [32] [33].

-Might want to add in some of the evidence that is on nutrition and obesity in pregnancy here?
-2-3 lines max

 Given the paucity of studies evaluating the quality of dietary intake in pregnant women, and lack of aggregation to data to consider weight status variations, and the impact of living with obesity.
 The aim of this study was to observe dietary intakes in a cohort of pregnant women living with obesity and assess the quality of their diet.
 Make a statement on predicted hypotheses here.

 2. Materials and Methods